siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 This appendix proves the following:

-- the raw coherent fringe has an exact density profile from $0$ to $4u_0$,
+- the raw coherent fringe has an exact energy density profile from $0$ to $4u_0$,
-- the fringe-period mean density is exactly $2u_0$,
+- the fringe-period mean energy density is exactly $2u_0$,
 - the total forward flux projection is exactly $2u_0 c\cos\theta$,
-- the normalized complementary-output reading of a misaligned Mach-Zehnder has bright density $2u_0$ and can therefore carry the full two-beam budget at speed $c\cos\theta$ with no conservation conflict,
+- the normalized complementary-output reading of a misaligned Mach-Zehnder has bright energy density $2u_0$ and can therefore carry the full two-beam budget at speed $c\cos\theta$ with no conservation conflict,
 - if the Chapter 7b loaded-branch law is applied locally to the surviving raw $4u_0$ bright parts of the fringe, the bright-fringe center carries the